 a.
 Domestic applicants with overseas qualifications

-The English Language Requirements Policy applies to all applicants for coursework and higher degree by research awards at the University, and to applicants for single units.
+English Language Proficiency Requirements detailed in the Admissions Policy (section 6) apply to all applicants for coursework and higher degree by research awards at the University, and to applicants for single units.

 Step 1: Select a course

 We are a collegiate University.
 This means each student studies at the University through one of its Colleges.
 The College is your primary learning community and will provide you with course advice and support services throughout your studies.
 Our Colleges cover a wide range of Christian traditions and places.
 The choice of a College might depend on your own faith tradition, where you live, or which course you want to study; each College offers a different selection of the University’s courses.

 It is a requirement that all students attend an admissions interview with an academic advisor at a College.
 This will be a Course Advisor in the case of coursework applicants, and a Research Coordinator in the case of higher degree by research applicants.
 The interview may be conducted by telephone or email or similar means.
 The purpose of the interview is to help you choose the right course, to ensure you meet the admission requirements, and to plan a program of study appropriate to your course and your needs.

 Download the Application for Admission if you are new to the University or are enrolling in a new course.
 If you are a re-enrolling student, download the Re-enrolment form.
 Complete the form, following the instructions carefully.
 You will need to submit the completed form, together with supporting documentation (either originals or certified copies) to your College.